 Welcome to the One Health Surveillance Codex Document: The Knowledge Integration Platform!¶

-The OHS Codex aims at establishing a high-level framework that supports mutual understanding and information exchange between OHS sectors, which are requisite for integrated OHS data analyses.
-To bring this framework into “action”, the OHS Codex postulates a set of four high-level principles as well as a description of resources (e.g. tools, technical solutions, guidance documents) and example implementations supporting the adoption of each OHS Codex principles (Figure 1).
-The resources outlined in the OHS Codex include developments from the different work packages in ORION.
-A detailed description of each resource will be given in the Annex of the OHS Codex, together with practical examples and “lessons learned” from the pilot studies.
+The OHS Codex/Knowledge Integration Platform (OHS Codex/KIP) aims at establishing a high-level framework that supports mutual understanding and information exchange between One Health Surveillance (OHS) sectors, which are requisite for integrated OHS data analyses.
+To bring this framework into “action”, the OHS Codex/KIP postulates a set of five high-level principles as well as a number of resources (e.g. tools, technical solutions, guidance documents) and example implementations supporting the adoption of each OHS Codex/KIP principles.
+For each resource a short description is provided together with a link where more detailed information on the resource.
+Furthermore, under each principle OHS Codex/KIP users can find examples and “lessons learned” from pilot studies with practical experiences from different One Health efforts.
+The OHS Codex/KIP is designed as an open framework that is continuously updated to adapt to the needs of the One Health community.

-The design of the OHS Codex follows the ambitions of the “Tripartite Guide to Addressing Zoonotic Diseases in Countries” (specifically Chapter 5.2), which highlights the importance of multi-sectorial OHS information sharing.
-With the OHS Codex document the ORION project provides specific resources / solutions that support the practical implementation of actions proposed by the “Tripartite Guide” for a multi-sectoral One Health approach.
+The design of the OHS Codex/KIP follows the ambitions of the “Tripartite Guide to Addressing Zoonotic Diseases in Countries” (specifically chapters 3, 4 and 5), which highlight the importance of multi-sectorial One Health surveillance information sharing.
+With the OHS Codex/KIP document the One Health EJP H2020 ORION and MATRIX projects provide specific resources / solutions that support the practical implementation of actions proposed by the “Tripartite Zoonoses Guide” for a multi-sectoral One Health approach.

 - Introduction / Background

-- The Collaboration principle: Supporting OHS collaboration & cross-sectorial communication
+- 2. The Collaboration principle: Supporting One Health Surveillance collaboration & cross-sectoral communication

-- The Knowledge principle: Improving the OHS knowledge base
+- 3. The Knowledge principle: Improving the One Health Surveillance knowledge base

-- The Data principle: Supporting OHS Data interoperability, integration & interpretation
+- 4. The Data principle: Supporting One Health Surveillance Data interoperability, integration & interpretation

-- The Dissemination principle: Supporting external communication of OHS outcomes
+- 5. The Dissemination principle: Supporting external communication of One Health Surveillance outcomes

 - Summary and Outlook